 Proconsul survived and evolved slowly* into larger primates.
 Now and then a group would branch off and go on a separate evolutionary path of their own.
 Monkeys branched off about 40 million years ago, long before Proconsul existed.
-We did not descend from monkeys.• 16 million years ago - The first to go (and survive) were the Hylobates that have evolved into modern gibbons.
+We did not descend from monkeys.

 We all descended from Proconsul or from another creature very much like him.